 In this section we will add a rule to each Workspace using Language I/O that allows Language I/O to automatically switch over to the Messages tab within the Incident Workspace once the agent's translated response is ready to send.
 Secondly we will add a button and an associated rule that loads the add-in into the workspace.

-- Click Save & Close in the Workspace editor.
+- Click OK to save your changes, then Save and Close the workspace editor.

 In this section we will make sure that all agent profiles that need to use Language I/O have the correct permissions.